istio/istio/doc/rule-dsl.md

 #### Property: route.tags <a id="route-tags"></a>

 The `tags` field is a list of instance tags to identify the target instances (e.g., version) to route requests to.
-If there are multiple registered instances with the specified tag(s), they will be routed to in a round-robin fashion.
+If there are multiple registered instances with the specified tag(s), they will be routed to based on the [load balancing policy](#loadBalancing) configured for the service, or round-robin by default.

 #### Property: route.weight <a id="route-weight"></a>